karlan/AGN_templates/README.md

 ### How to use them in SED decompostions?
-Although these templates are empirically constructed and tested against various observations, they should be applied correctly to get scientifically meaningful results (you should never trust a fitting result only because of a very small chi-square).
+Although these AGN templates are empirically constructed and tested against various observations, they should be applied correctly to get scientifically meaningful results (you should never trust a fitting result only because of a very small chi-square).
 For example, you should not add an old